handsontable/hyperformula/docs/index.md

 HyperFormula is an open-source calculation engine that allows you to perform Excel-like calculations in your business applications.
-HyperFormula is written in TypeScript and works with major JavaScript frameworks like [Vue](/guide/integration-with-vue.md), [React](/guide/integration-with-react.md), and [Angular](/guide/integration-with-angular.md).
-You can use it in a browser or as a service with Node.js as your back-end technology.
+It is written in TypeScript and works with major JavaScript frameworks like [Vue](/guide/integration-with-vue.md), [React](/guide/integration-with-react.md), and [Angular](/guide/integration-with-angular.md).
+You can use it in a browser or as a service, with Node.js as your back-end technology.

-It comes with a huge library of [{{ $page.functionsCount }} built-in functions](/guide/built-in-functions.md)
+HyperFormula comes with a huge library of [{{ $page.functionsCount }} built-in functions](/guide/built-in-functions.md)
-grouped into different categories, such as Math and trigonometry, Engineering, Statistical, Financial, and Logical.
+grouped into categories:
+- Math and trigonometry
+- Engineering
+- Statistical
+- Financial
+- Logical
+- Array manipulation
+- Date and time
+- Information
+- Lookup and reference
+- Matrix functions
+- Text
+- Operator

 The functions use A1 notation and are compatible with popular spreadsheet software like Excel or Google Sheets, which means that you can easily transfer the data and formulas between them.